Comprehensive guide

 SIEM solutions are at the core of many business’ security operations, aggregating and analysing vast amounts of security data from various sources to detect anomalies and potential threats.
 Through correlation and pattern recognition, SIEM platforms can pinpoint suspicious activities within your environment that might be the start of an ongoing cyberattack.

-Machine learning algorithms aid automated threat detection by analysing large datasets to identify patterns and anomalies indicative of potential security breaches.
+Machine learning algorithms aid automated threat detection by analysing large datasets to identify patterns and anomalies indicative of potential security breaches, insider threats and ransomware attacks.
 These algorithms continuously learn from your security data, improving their accuracy and effectiveness over time without human intervention.

 Behavioural analytics focuses on understanding typical user behaviour within your business’ network.
 Establishing baselines of normal behaviour ensures behavioural analytics solutions can flag activities that may signify unauthorised access or malicious activity.